 Natural Hardwoods – What to expect

-Burrows Cabinets uses the finest, furniture-grade, select hardwood available for our cabinets and cabinet doors.
+Burrows Cabinets uses the finest, furniture-grade, select hardwood available.
 Because these hardwoods are a product of nature, variations in color and grain are to be expected.
 Some species of wood have unique grain characteristics that may cause the final finish to look darker in some areas.
 Therefore, while your cabinetry will have the same basic appearance as our door samples, they will be absolutely unique and perhaps noticeably different.
-You can anticipate the consistency of quality and craftsmanship as well as the character of natural wood in all of our cabinetry.
+You can anticipate the consistency of quality and craftsmanship as well as the character of natural wood in our cabinetry.

 Glazed, Painted and Stained Finishes